hashicorp/terraform-provider-azurerm/website/docs/r/iotcentral_application.html.markdown

 * `resource_group_name` - (Required) The name of the resource group under which the IotHub resource has to be created.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the supported Azure location where the resource has to be createc.
+* `location` - (Required) Specifies the supported Azure location where the resource has to be create.
 Changing this forces a new resource to be created.

 * `sub_domain` - (Required) A `sub_domain` name.
 Subdomain for the IoT Central URL.
 Each application must have a unique subdomain.

-* `display_name` - (Required) A `display_name` name.
+* `display_name` - (Optional) A `display_name` name.
 Custom display name for the IoT Central application.
+Default is resource name.

 * `sku` - (Optional) A `sku` name.
 Possible values is `S1`, Default value is `S1`